-Linkedin login
+Linkedin Login

-1. Enable LinkedIn as a social login in the builder
+1. Enabling LinkedIn in the Builder

 Enable LinkedIn login in the Builder

-• Click “Review to Publish” button and “Publish to Dev”
+• Click Review to Publish button and then Publish to Dev

 Configure LinkedIn credentials